 • In a large-size bowl, whisk together the granulated sugar, eggs, vegetable oil, and vanilla extract.

-2 cups Granulated Sugar, 3 Large Eggs, 1 cup Vegetable Oil, 1 tbsp Vanilla Extract
+2 cups Granulated Sugar, 3 large Eggs, 1 cup Vegetable Oil, 1 tbsp Vanilla Extract

 • Add in the all-purpose flour, unsweetened cocoa powder, salt, baking powder, baking soda, ground cinnamon, and ground nutmeg, and mix until combined.